Wisconsin Water Quality at a Glance

 Emerging Contaminant Response

-• PFAS Regulation Implementation: Wisconsin’s drinking water standards for PFOA and PFOS (70 parts per trillion combined) are already in effect, with utilities required to comply before federal standards take effect in 2029.
+• PFAS Regulation Implementation: Wisconsin’s drinking water standards for PFOA and PFOS (70 parts per trillion combined) are already in effect, with about 95% of utilities already meeting proposed federal health-based standards before federal requirements take effect in 2029.

 • Treatment Technology Deployment: Cities like Wausau have implemented granular activated carbon filtration systems to remove PFAS, with Madison constructing Wisconsin’s first PFAS treatment system for Well 15.